Wat is hypnose met een foto van oefenen van hypnose

 Definition what is hypnosis

-The common characteristics of hypnosis according to the various definitions are:
+The common characteristics of hypnosis according to different definitions are:

 Overview of different definitions of hypnosis